 A free service provided by the United Nations Volunteers programme that connects development organizations with online volunteers.
 The site contains many tips about online volunteering, both for volunteers and host organizations.

-Comprehensive volunteer management site with a special focus the Australasian region.
-(And a partner site to Energizeinc.com)
+Comprehensive volunteer management site with a special focus on the Australasian region.
+President and trainer Andy Fryar writes a monthly blog, too.

 Reality Check: Volunteering Abroad / Internationally

 Jayne Cravens offers a cogent look at the various ways people can volunteer outside of their home countries, comparing the different types of programs (especially those in which the volunteer pays to serve and those that do not charge; short-term and extended stays) and linking to many resources.

 The United Nations Information Technology Service, promotes volunteer involvement as fundamental to efforts focused on information and communications technologies for development ( ICT4D ).
 United Nations Volunteers service coordinates this UN ICT initiative.

 Volunteer and Service Enquiry Southern Africa (VOSESA)

 VOSESA was founded in Johannesburg, South Africa by an Irish initiative to research and publish on the latest developments in service policy and programs, and on the impact of service on democratic values, citizenship and socio-economic development.
 Service Enquiry was a series of publications published from 2008 to 2013, when funding ended for the project.
 Free downloads of past issues remain in English and Spanish on the Web site.